Magazine Mogul S.I. Newhouse Dies At 89

 But it wasn't all glitter and glamour at the publishing house.
 In 2009, it announced it was folding numerous magazines, including Gourmet — its then-editor Ruch Reichl tweeting, "We're all stunned, sad."
 The company said the cuts were necessary to navigate through the economic downturn and came after consultants spent months studying how Condé Nast could reduce costs.

-But Newhouse also had a knack for hiring some of the industry's most influential editors, who became arguably just as famous as the glossy celebs featured on the pages of their magazines, namely Vogue's Editor-In-Chief Anna Wintour.
+But Newhouse also had a knack for hiring some of the industry's most influential editors, who became arguably just as famous as the glossy celebs featured on the pages of their magazines, namely Vogue's Editor-in-Chief Anna Wintour.

 "Si Newhouse was the most extraordinary leader," said Wintour in a statement.
 "There was nothing showy about the way Si led though.
 This humble, thoughtful, idiosyncratic man, possibly the least judgmental person I have ever known, preferred family, friends, art, movies, and his beloved pugs over the flashiness of the New York media world."